 Breast Cancer Screening

-Breast cancer is the most commonly diagnosed cancer in Vermont women, and the second leading cause of cancer death among women.
+Breast and skin cancers are the most commonly diagnosed cancers in Vermont women, and breast cancer is the second leading cause of cancer death among women.

 Mammography is the best available method to detect breast cancer in its earliest, most treatable stage.
-The U.S. Preventive Services Task Force guidelines state that average-risk women should begin screening with mammography every two years starting at age 50.
-Women younger than 50 should discuss their individual risk and the benefits and harms of screening with their health care provider.
+The U.S. Preventive Services Task Force guidelines state that average-risk women should begin screening with mammography every two years starting at age 40, through age 74.

 Learn about free cervical and breast cancer screening through You First (formerly Ladies First)